gawatu/windowsserverdocs/WindowsServerDocs/administration/system-insights/system-insights-faq.md

 ## Can I use System Insights for my cluster?

-System Insights runs on each individual Windows Server instance, and the default capabilities forecast local storage, volume, CPU, and networking usage for each node in a cluster.
+Yes.
+System Insights can independently run on each individual failover cluster node, and the capabilities forecast local storage, volume, CPU, and networking usage for each node in a cluster.
+If desired, you can collect and surface these machine-scoped forecasts via simple PowerShell scripts for the entire cluster because you can use PowerShell to access the forecast results for each remote machine.

-The default behavior of System Insights only forecasts for local volumes and disks, excluding cluster resources.
-In an upcoming release, however, System Insights will introduce functionality that allows you to start collecting data for CSVs, PDRs, and clustered disks.
-System Insights will continue to run on each server instance, so forecasts for cluster volumes will be duplicated across each Windows Server instance running System Insights.
-Stay tuned for this new functionality.
+Note that by default, System Insights storage and volume capacity forecasting predictions are limited to non-clustered storage.
+This avoids having each cluster node redundantly forecast on clustered storage that is accessible from all nodes of the cluster.
+We, however, expect to add new functionality to System Insights in a future preview build that could optionally provide storage & volume capacity forecasting on clustered storage (e.g. CSV volumes), from each cluster node where this option is enabled.

 ## How expensive is it to run the default capabilities?